jotaen/php-convert/readme.md

     convert($input, $from, $to);

-* `$input` The first is the input, which you want to convert.
-That could be either a decimal number or a string.
-So these are all fine: `33` `"100"` `'ff0011'` `'_*2i.1'`
+* `$input` A string, which you want to convert.
+(You can also input a decimal number, so writing `33` or `'33'` or `"33"` would be the same here.)
-* `$from` Specify the base, in which the input string is delivered.
-This can be either an integer (then the built-in default-base is used).
-Or you pass a custom base with your own character-set.
-Read section „Bases“ below for details.
+* `$from` The base, in which the input string is delivered.
+  * This can be either an integer (then the built-in default-base is used).
+  * Or you pass a custom base with your own character-set.
+(Read section „Bases“ below for details.)
 * `$to` Specify the base, to which the input should be converted.
-(Same rules as `$from`).
+(Same as `$from`).

 **Important!** The task of input-validation is up to you!
-If you pass invalid parameters, exceptions will be thrown.
-Read section „Input validation“ below!
+Make sure, the input-string is subset of the first base and the bases itself are valid.
+If not, exceptions will be thrown.
+Read section „Input validation“ below for further explanation!

 Bases